Leg Amputation Compensation Amounts Calculate – How Much Can I Claim?

 Whilst it may seem strange that slips, trips and falls can cause leg amputation, it really does depend on where you slip, trip and fall.
 A fall from height because of a slip or trip can lead to massive trauma to the leg.
 A slip into machinery can have consequences that are equally as bad.

+Leg amputation claims can also be made as a result of medical negligence which has caused you to lose your leg.
 Whether you have suffered medical negligence in a private or NHS hospital that has resulted in the loss of your leg, we can help you make a claim for compensation that could improve your future prospects.
-With experience dealing with claims against the NHS as well as private practice, whether your amputation was because of an incorrect diagnosis, or surgical mistake, simply call us to talk through the options and receive free, no obligation advice about what to do next.
+With experience dealing with claims against the NHS as well as private practice, whether your amputation was because of an incorrect diagnosis, or surgical mistake by a medical professional, simply call us to talk through the options when considering how much compensation for an amputation claim.
+You can receive free, no-obligation advice about what to do next with regards to your leg amputation compensation claim.

 Whilst initially your prospects for a full life may seem bleak after a leg amputation, it is important to remember that there is help available for those who have been through this traumatic experience.

 There will be a period of extensive rehabilitation and adjustment.
-Your therapist will not only explain to you how to look after the site of the amputation, but also how to preserve mobility in the residual leg, which will allow you to preserve balance and mobility once your prosthesis is fitted and you are undergoing training on using a prosthetist.
+Your therapist will not only explain to you how to look after the site of the amputation but also how to preserve mobility in the remaining leg, which will allow you to preserve balance and mobility once your prosthesis is fitted and you are undergoing training on using a prosthetist.

 It is important to realise that it is not only your physical health that will be affected through amputation.
 It is common to need to grieve for the missing limb, as well as the future you thought you had with both limbs.
 When pursuing complete or partial leg amputation compensation, it is common to receive both a mental health issue award due to the grief and depression amputation can cause to a person.